rancher/docs/content/rancher/v2.x/en/project-admin/tools/logging/_index.md

 ## Advantages

-Setting up a logging service to collect logs from your cluster/project is helpful several ways:
+Setting up a logging service to collect logs from your cluster/project has several advantages:

 - Logs errors and warnings in your Kubernetes infrastructure to a stream.
 The stream informs you of events like a container crashing, a pod eviction, or a node dying.
 - Allows you to capture and analyze the state of your cluster and look for trends in your environment using the log stream.